 How to calculate loss per acre

-1. Measure the seed in the pan.
-This can be done by weight (grams) using a scale or volume (millilitres) using measuring spoons or volumetric cylinders.
+1. Measure the seed in the pan, using weight or volume.
 The weight method is more precise, but the volume method may be slightly easier to perform in the field.
 For more on these options, refer to the Combine Seed Loss Guide.

 2. Calculate based on one square foot.
 If your pan is two square feet, for example, divide the measurement in Step 1 by two to get the total for one square foot.

 3. Determine the concentration factor for your combine.
 This is a ratio of header width and combine discharge width.
-If you are picking up a swath, this will be based on the swath header width..
+If picking up a swath, this will be based on the swather width..
 For example, if the cut width is 30 feet and the discharge width is five feet, then the CF is “6.”
 If spreading straw, the CF is equal to approximately 1.
 Find the tables.